Alexandre-Georges/react-reddit/README.md

 This page gets from Reddit the ReactJS thread and displays its posts.
 Posts can be clicked to display, or hide, their comments.

-Comments can be sorted is there are at least 2 of them.
+Comments can be sorted if there are at least 2 of them.

 ## Disclaimer